 At one point, Aral introduces himself as Prime Minister Admiral Count Aral Vorkosigan.

-From Lord Vorpatril's Alliance: Tej, whose full name is Akuti Tejaswini Jyoti ghem Estif Arqua Vorpatril.
+From Captain Vorpatril's Alliance: Tej, whose full name when she enters the story is Akuti Tejaswini Jyoti ghem Estif Arqua.
+It gets even longer when she married Ivan Vorpatril.
 Her father found a book entitled Ten Thousand Authentic Ethnic Baby Names From Old Earth, Their Meanings and Geographical Origins and was apparently attempting to use as many of them as possible on his children.
 They have half a dozen each, which they boiled down to a nickname.

 The Princess from the Myth Adventures short story "Myth-ter Right" is named Gloriannamarjolie.
 That's just her first name, as was selected by her father, King Henryarthurjon.

 The Stormlight Archive has the character known as "Rock" whose real name is "Numuhukumakiaki'aialumamor", which apparently is a poem in his native language about a rock his father found just before his birth.